TealT34L/DataScraper/README.md

 # Scraper
-Data scraper for storing covid case data takes data from FISD covid dashboard website and saves them into a file.
+Data scraper for storing covid case data takes data from the FISD covid dashboard website and saves them into a file.
 When the file already exists the file is appended to with the new data.

 # Organizer